vincent-bot1/compose-for-agents/spring-ai/README.md

 # ❓ What Can It Do?

-Ask natural language questions and let Spring AI + Brave Search provide intelligent, real-time answers:
+Ask natural language questions and let Spring AI + DuckDuckGo Search provide intelligent, real-time answers:

 - “Does Spring AI support the Model Context Protocol?”
 - “What is the Brave Search API?”